 |Debugging||Supports visual debugging.||There is no support for visual debugging.|

-Answer: Django is a python package so we can use the pip command to install Django.
+Answer: Django is a python package.
+Therefore, we can use the pip command to install Django.
 For example:

 C:\Users> pip install Django

-Answer: To create a Django Project we need to open the command prompt and write this command:
+Answer: To create a project in Django, we need to open the command prompt and write this command:

 django-admin startproject project_name

-This will create a directory with the project_name having a subdirectory and a manage.py file.
+This will create a directory with the project_name name having a subdirectory and a manage.py file.

-Question: By default which database does Django follow?
+14. By default, which database does Django follow?

-Answer: We need to register our models at the admin.py file.
+Answer: We need to register our models in the admin.py file.